Nutrition – A Fundamental of Proximal Hamstring Tendinopathy Recovery

 It’s not ideal to pop into your local high street health food shop and pick something up, as a stab in the dark, to fix a health problem without blood testing first.
 There’s a lot of great advice on the internet but using it to work out if you are low on something and trying to fix it yourself, without testing, may cause nutritional imbalances.

-For example, magnesium works with calcium.
-Magnesium relaxes muscles and calcium contracts muscles.
+For example, magnesium and calcium work together to relax and contract muscles.
 If you are low in magnesium and top heavy in calcium, your muscles contract causing pulling on your tendons.

 Excess vitamin C is eliminated by the body by attaching itself to another mineral which is excreted, resulting in mineral loss.